-The only recent large scale habitat improvement project that has occurred in Unit 13 is the 41,000 acre Alphabet Hills Prescribed Burn in 2003 and 2004 on the border of Unit 13(A) and 13(B).
-Further burning under this plan is still being pursued, though is contingent upon meeting burn prescriptions and having available aerial support resources.
+The only recent large scale habitat improvement project that has occurred in Unit

+13 is the 41,000 acre Alphabet Hills Prescribed Burn in 2003 and 2004 on the border of Unit 13(A) and 13(B).
+Further burning under a new plan is being pursued, though is contingent upon meeting burn prescriptions and having available aerial support resources.